shoot1101/BobTeleport/README.md

 Contribution :

 Les contributions sont les bienvenues !
 N'hésitez pas à signaler des problèmes ou à soumettre des demandes de fonctionnalités.# BobTeleport

+Teleportation Script for FiveM

+This script enables the teleportation of vehicles and players on your FiveM server.
+It offers great flexibility, including the ability to block or allow vehicle teleportation, as well as the option to create multiple teleportation points.
+All configurations are easily adjustable in the configuration file.

+Features :

+Vehicle and player teleportation: Players can be teleported individually or with their vehicles.
+Block vehicle teleportation: Option to allow or block vehicle teleportation.
+Create multiple teleportation points: Define several teleportation locations within the environment.
+Flexible configuration: Fully customize the settings through the configuration file.

+Configuration
+The configuration file (config.lua) includes the following settings:

+teleportvehicle: Allows you to enable or disable vehicle teleportation (true or false).
+spawnloc: List of teleportation points, defined by a position and a name.

+Installation :

+Ensure you have a functional FiveM environment.
+Place the script in the appropriate folder of your FiveM server.
+Configure the settings in the config.lua file according to your preferences.

+Author :

+This script was developed by Bob's & Co.

+Contributing :

+Contributions are welcome!
+Feel free to report issues or submit feature requests.